Villy361/Miningame/README.md

 # Miningame
 A "Mining" game.
-Shoutout to Demonin for helping me make this!
+Shoutout to Demonin for teaching me how to make this!